manikandan-ravikiran/better-py-motmetrics/README.md

 Please note that the x-axis is scaled logarithmically.
 Missing bars indicate excessive runtime or errors in returned result.
 ![](https://github.com/cheind/py-lapsolver/raw/master/lapsolver/etc/benchmark-dtype-numpy.float32.png)

-By default **py-motmetrics** will try to find a LAP solver in the order of the list above.
+By default **better-py-motmetrics** will try to find a LAP solver in the order of the list above.
 In order to temporarly replace the default solver use

 ```python
 costs = ...